JANUARY - FEBRUARY

-In those same Laurentian Mountains north of Montréal, Le P’tit Train du Nord Linear Park is a former railroad track converted into a 230-km (143-mi.) level biking trail—and a cross-country ski trail in winter—between Saint-Jérôme and Mont-Laurier (www.laurentides.com/en).
+In the Laurentian Mountains north of Montréal, Le P’tit Train du Nord Linear Park is a former railroad track converted into a 230-km (143-mi.) level biking trail—and a cross-country ski trail in winter—between Saint-Jérôme and Mont-Laurier (www.laurentides.com/en).
 Or ride a panoramic gondola to the summit of Mont-Tremblant.

 HERITAGE AND CULTURE

 Québec City is the only walled city north of Mexico, a UNESCO World Heritage Site and a textbook of 17th and 18th century architecture.
 Begin with a visit to Battlefields Park, also known as the Plains of Abraham, the site of pivotal clashes between French and English forces (www.ccbn-nbc.gc.ca).
-The cobblestone streets of the Old City are best explored on foot, a perfect setting for strolling and window shopping.
-Catch the view from the Dufferin Terrace overlooking the St. Lawrence River, or stop for tea at Le Château Frontenac, the world’s most photographed hotel (www.quebecregion.com
+Catch the view from the Dufferin Terrace overlooking the St. Lawrence River, or stop for tea at Le Château Frontenac, the world’s most photographed hotel (www.quebecregion.com).

 MUST SEE, MUST DO

-Dominated by mountain peaks soaring to nearly 1,200 m (4,000 ft.), the Eastern Townships’ 157-km (98-mi.)
-Summit Drive follows the region’s highest points, revealing one gorgeous panorama after another.
+Dominated by the highest mountain peaks of southern Québec, the Eastern Townships’ 193-km (120-mi.)
+Summit Drive reveals one gorgeous panorama after another.

 Forged by glaciers, the picturesque Fjord Route follows the winding Saguenay fjord—one of the longest in the world (235-km/146-mi.)—with a never-ending show of imposing rock faces and majestic capes.

-Route du Richelieu’s historic 230-km (143-mi.) transportation road traces the lovely Richelieu River, encompassing historic villages, archaeological digs, museums, heritage churches and bucolic landscapes.
+Route du Richelieu’s historic 265-km (165-mi.) transportation road traces both sides of the lovely Richelieu River, encompassing historic villages, archaeological digs, museums, heritage churches and bucolic landscapes.

-The 260-km (160-mi.)
+The 280-km (174-mi.)
 King’s Road (Chemin du Roy) is Canada’s oldest roadway, linking Québec City to Montréal along the St. Lawrence River’s spectacular north shore.